 The last thing you expect or want to happen while you are on vacation is to find bed bugs in your hotel room.
 However, the unfortunate reality is that many hotels have had bed bug infestations, and it is not always possible to avoid them.
-If you find yourself in a situation in which you have found bed bugs in your room, whether the bugs have bitten you or not, make sure you follow the steps below and call the bed bug attorneys at Willoughby Brod to receive a personal consultation of your case.
+If you find yourself in a situation in which you have found bed bugs in your room, whether the bugs have bitten you or not, make sure you follow the steps below and call the bed bug attorneys at Brod Law Firm to receive a personal consultation of your case.

 What to do if You Find Bed Bugs in Your Hotel Room

 - Take photos and videos of the bed bugs.

 The first thing you will want to do after finding bed bugs in your room is to take photos and videos of the bed bugs.
 When you take photos of the bed bugs, try to get any surrounding blood stains or other unique room elements in your photo to show that the photo of the bed bugs were indeed taken in your hotel room.
 Try to do the same with any videos you are able to take.
 Include footage of the room itself when filming the bed bugs.
 That way, there will be no dispute as to where exactly the bed bugs were located.
 If you can include your hotel room number in your video, that would strengthen your case even further because then you will be able to prove that the bed bugs were found in your room and not in any other hotel room.